bespot/Antifraud-SDK-Android-Release/README.md

 ```

 ### Subscribe
-This method initializes a subscription which will return a check to your app every ~5 seconds.
-It is recommended to use it for a
+This method initializes a subscription to the periodic check process which runs in your app every ~5 seconds.
+You should only really use it if you wish to monitor how the user's device detected fraudulent state changes over time, and not for a user action.
-specific flow in your app, and not when a user does a simple thing like selecting a button.
-The `subscribe` method uses a `FraudulentSessionObserver` callback which you can use for handling the Actions returned from our service or possible Failures
+The `subscribe` method uses a `FraudulentSessionObserver` callback which you can use for handling the Actions returned from our service or possible Failures.
 ```kotlin
 safeSdk.subscribe(object : FraudulentSessionObserver {
     override fun perform(action: Action, signature: String) {